Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Data-Driven Techniques for Detecting and Identifying LAAs

 The NN is trained using the observed measurements $\{ \delta^{(\tau)}_i \}_{i \in \mathcal{N}, \tau = 1,\dots,T}$ and $\{ \dot{\delta}^{(\tau)}_i \}_{i \in \mathcal{N}, \tau = 1,\dots,T}$ as follows:

 Note that when the sum of these two losses is minimized, we ensure three criteria: (i) the output of the NN replicates the observed system dynamics, (ii) $f^{(1)}_i, f^{(2)}_i,$ and $f^{(3)}_i$ are close to zero, which in turn implies that \eqref{eqn:dyn_attack1}, \eqref{eqn:dyn_attack2} and \eqref{eqn:dyn3_LAA} are satisfied, and (iii) the obtained solution is sparse.
-This implies that the estimated attack parameters that best fit the observed data.
+This implies that the estimated attack parameters that best fit the observed data. {The overall PINN approach is described in Algorithm~2.}